-When the Department of Campus Safety becomes aware of criminal incidents that constitute an ongoing threat to the campus community, the Department of Campus Safety in consultation with administrative leadership, issues a crime alert to notify the community.
-These crime alerts are disseminated by the Department of Campus Safety's: Director, Systems Manager or Communications Dispatcher.
-A timely warning will be issued without delay by the Department of Campus Safety and the information may be disseminated by using one or a combination of the following: e-mail distribution, Neumann University website, campus publications and postings and/or activation of the externally hosted emergency notification campus alert system to advise the community of the situation.
-Neumann University withholds as confidential the names of victims and perpetrators.
+When the Department of Campus Safety becomes aware of criminal incidents that, in the judgment of the University's senior leadership, constitute an ongoing threat to the campus community, the Department of Campus Safety issues a Crime Alert to notify the community.
+These Crime Alerts are disseminated via the Department of Campus Safety.
+Depending on the particular circumstances, a timely warning will be issued without delay by the Department of Campus Safety and the information may be disseminated by using one or a combination of the following: e-mail distribution, Neumann University website, campus publications and postings and/or activation of the externally hosted emergency notification campus alert system to advise the community of the situation.
+Neumann University withholds as confidential the names of victims.

-Emergency Preparedness
+Emergency Preparedness - Emergency Response Plan